Overview of shared code and practices used throughout the library.

 ScopeGuard template makes it easy to have a function (typically given via a lambda) that should run once the guard is destructed.

-- The ASSERT macro does runtime checking of invariants.
+- The SLANG_ASSERT macro does runtime checking of invariants.
 It should only be used to check things that should always be true if the programmer has not made any mistakes.
 User errors must instead be handled gracefully.

-- The ENUM macro is used to define scoped enumerations that have a toString() method.
+- The SLANG_ENUM macro is used to define scoped enumerations that have a toString() method.
 Ideally C++ will expose this at the language level at some point but until then we're on our own.

 - The slang::